cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 <HighlightBox type="note">

-It is not possible for Alice, who is the creator and black player, to send in a single transaction a message for creation and a message to make the first move on it.
-That's because the index of the game is not known before the transaction has been included in a block, and with that the index computed.
+It is not possible for Alice, who is the creator and black player, to send in a single transaction both a message for creation _and_ a message to make the first move on it.
+This is because the index of the game is not known before the transaction has been included in a block, and with that the index computed.

 </HighlightBox>

 <HighlightBox type="warn">

-Of course, she could try, but if her move failed because of a wrong game id then the whole transaction would revert, and that would include the game creation being reverted.
+Of course, she could try to do this.
+However, if her move failed because of a wrong game id, then the whole transaction would revert, and that would include the game creation being reverted.
 <br/><br/>
 Worse, a malicious attacker could **front-run** Alice's transaction with another transaction, creating a game where Alice is also the black player and whose id ends up being the one Alice signed in her first move.
 In the end she would make the first move on a game she did not really intend to play.
 This game could even have a wager that is _all_ of Alice's token holdings.